KinRap/GenerativeAIForTechWriters/Docs/LogicalFlow.md

 <img src="../Images/EXGemini2.png" alt="Gemini Logical Flow Response" width="60%">

 It seems that all GenAI models responded correctly to the prompt, although the most detailed and fluid document structure can be observed in Copilot's response.
-However, in the conclusion (Gemini's response) there were references to modern irons, which should not occur in the instructions for a coal heated iron.
 Therefore, the Conclusion and Introduction are best prepared by Chat GPT.
+However, each structural element proposed by Gemini has been tailored to individual audience groups.